ytopt-team/ytopt/ytopt-libe/hpo4llm/readme.md

-LLM training loss benchmark for training using ytopt-libe
+Hyperparameter Optimization for LLM training loss benchmark using ytopt-libe

 This benchmark is modeled after the llm/loss benchmark in ytopt and the HPO/libE benchmarks.
 It is designed to be used with libEnsemble for hyperparameter optimization of an LLM loss function.
 See its details in the paper (https://arxiv.org/pdf/2508.06617).